 But that’s not how the poem was originally printed, and that modernized layout distorts Herbert’s artistry.
 Here’s how the “Wings” appeared when they were initially published, in a collection of Herbert’s poems called The Temple, in 1633:

 George Herbert (1593–1633) was one of the best-known English poets of the early seventeenth century, a member of the loose group of writers commonly called “the metaphysical poets.”
-Herbert was a also priest of the Church of England and nearly all of his verses address religious themes.
-“Easter Wings” in its two stanzas, for example, charts the fall of mankind and of the individual sinner as they become “most poore,” and then celebrates their subsequent rise again through Christ.
+Herbert was also a priest of the Church of England and nearly all of his verses address religious themes.
+The two stanzas of “Easter Wings,” for example, chart the fall of mankind and of the individual sinner as he becomes “most poore,” and then celebrate his subsequent rise again through Christ.

 “Easter Wings” is famous, of course, not simply because of its text, but because of its arrangement: it’s one of the best known examples of a “pattern poem” in English, where the words are placed on the page in an arrangement that visually reflects the underlying theme.
 Pattern poems are quite ancient — the Greeks and the Romans wrote them also.
 For another example from Herbert himself, one with Classical antecedents, see “The Altar.”

-What wonderful words and patterned poetical productions are you studying in your homeschool this Leo Term? 😊
+What wonderful words and patterned poetical productions are you and your students examining in your homeschool this Leo Term? 😊

 ❡ As larks, harmoniously: If a special line or turn of phrase happens to strike you in one of our weekly poems, just copy it onto your homeschool bulletin board for a few days and invite your students to speak it aloud — that’s all it takes to begin a new poetical friendship and learn a few lovely words that will stay with you for life. 🕊